garloff/heat-docker-jitsi-meet/README.md

 After checking prerequisites and filling in the configuration (see templates), run ``./create-jitsi.sh USERNM`` to create a stack with the ``jitsi-user-USERNM.yml`` environment configuration.
 The script will output the progress on the created server.

+The ``cleanup-jitsi.sh USERNM`` is only required if your heat implementation struggles to clean up everything properly. which I have only seen on OTC.

+After you have deployed the stack successfully, you can connect to the endpoint as defined in ``public_url``.
+Guests can join open rooms, but rooms can only be activated by authenticated users -- the one that is defined in your ``jitsi-user-USERNM.yml`` file.

 You can access the server afterwards with ``ssh -i jitsi-USERNM.ssh linux@FIP``, where you replace ``USERNM`` with the username used above, ``FIP`` with the floating IP address assigned to the server and ``linux`` with the default username of the image.

-The ``cleanup-jitsi.sh USERNM`` is only required if your heat implementation struggles to clean up everything properly. which I have only seen on OTC.
+Get root and use ``docker exec -it root_prosody_1 prosodyctl --config /config/prosody.cfg.lua adduser USERNM@meet.jitsi`` on this server to deploy another authenticated user that can create rooms.

+Refer to the docker-jitsi-meet(https://github.com/jitsi/docker-jitsi-meet/) documentation for more info.

 ## License